 CECS welcomes speakers from a variety of engineering and computer science backgrounds to participate in on-campus seminars and workshops.

-Seminars are held regularly during the Fall and Winter semesters from 11:30am-12:30pm in 1410/1420 PEC followed by a light lunch.
+Seminars are held regularly during the Fall and Winter semesters from 12pm-1pm in 1410/1420 PEC proceeded by a light lunch at 11:30am.
 Students, faculty, staff, and guests are welcome to attend.

 Connecting the Phone to the Car: Protecting Personal Information and Securing the Interface

 John Krzeszewski is the Cybersecurity Engineering Technical Manager at Delphi Electronics & Safety, where he and his team provides cybersecurity design guidance to Delphi engineers.
 He was selected as one of the U.S. representatives and chair, on the development of the upcoming SAE-ISO 21434 “Road vehicles: cybersecurity engineering” standard.
 John began his career in 1987 as an Associate Engineer, at General Motors, where he developed and deployed one of the first automotive telematics systems, which automatically reported steering system usage of police cars and taxicabs in the field.
 Since then he has worked on electric power steering systems and associated vehicle networks, vital signs monitoring systems, telematics and cybersecurity design.
 He has a Bachelor of Science degree in Electrical Engineering from Kettering University, and a Master of Science degree in Electrical Engineering from Michigan State University.